How to use Custom Language with Tesseract in C#

 Get started with IronOCR

-To use a custom language with Tesseract, we must first load our .traineddata file by calling the UseCustomTesseractLanguageFile method.
+To use a custom language with Tesseract, first load your .traineddata file by calling the UseCustomTesseractLanguageFile method.
 This is an essential step, as this file contains all the training data that allows Tesseract to recognize the custom language's unique characters.

-Finally, we use the Read method to extract the text from the input.
-The result can then be printed to the console or, as the example shows, saved (piped) to a text file for reference.
+Finally, use the Read method to extract the text from the input.
+The result can then be printed to the console or saved to a text file for reference.

 We'll use this sample PDF, which contains text in our custom language, as the input.